simbrain/NeuralNetworksCogSciBook/README.md

 Latex files and other scripts that can be used to compile a book about neural networks, especially as they are used in cognitive science.
 As noted in the preface (which also gives a sense of the contents of the book and the philosophy used when writing it), the book can be customized for different teaching purposes, by producing custom "container documents".

+# Versions

+Calendar based versioning is used in the format `year.major.minor`.
+New public releases are created tagged at `major` version updated but not at `minor` version updates (though the PDF should be updated with every release).

 # How To Use This Book

 This folder contains a master document (`Book_master.tex`) that compiles every chapter.
 The master document is a container document with all of the chapters.